Fastway (album)

 Fastway is the debut studio album by British rock band Fastway, released in April 1983.

 Founding member Pete Way (ex-bass guitar player with UFO) did not play on the album, because by the time the recording sessions began Way left the band.
 He soon formed another band, Waysted.
-The bass guitar parts on the album were actually played by Mickey Feat.
+The bass guitar parts on the album were actually played by Ralph Benitez.

 The album has been reissued as a two-fer with the second Fastway album, All Fired Up; however, that edition omits the song "Far Far from Home", bonus track featured on the standalone CD release of the first album.

 UK-based record label Rock Candy Records has since re-issued the album with additional liner notes and bonus tracks, including B-sides and BBC sessions.